Interpolation and duality in algebras of multipliers on the ball: Preliminaries

 We refer the reader to the books \cite{AM02} and \cite{PR16} for background on reproducing kernel Hilbert spaces.
 Let $\cH$ be a reproducing kernel Hilbert space on $\bB_d$, where $d \in \bN$, and let $K$ denote the reproducing kernel of $\cH$.
 We say that $\cH$ is unitarily invariant if $K$ is of the form

 where $a_0 =1$ and $a_n > 0$ for all $n \in \bN$.
-If, in addition, $\lim_{n \to \infty} \frac{a_n}{a_{n+1}} =1$, then we call $\cH$ a regular unitarily invariant space.
+If in addition, $\dlim_{n \to \infty} \frac{a_n}{a_{n+1}} =1$, then we call $\cH$ a regular unitarily invariant space.
 We think of this condition as a regularity condition because of the following principle.
 If $\cH$ is a reproducing kernel Hilbert space on $\bB_d$, it is natural to assume that the radius of convergence of the power series $\sum_{n=0}^\infty a_n t^n$ is $1$.
-In this case, if the limit $\lim_{n \to \infty} \frac{a_n}{a_{n+1}}$ exists, then it equals $1$.
+In this case, if the limit $\dlim_{n \to \infty} \frac{a_n}{a_{n+1}}$ exists, then it equals $1$.

 The class of regular unitarily invariant spaces is a frequently studied class of Hilbert function spaces on the ball.
-It includes in particular the classical Hardy space $H^2$ on $\bD$, the Dirichlet space, the Bergman space, their counterparts on the ball, as well as the Drury--Arveson space $H^2_d$.
-More generally, for each $a \in (0,\infty)$, the reproducing kernel Hilbert space with kernel
+It includes in particular the classical Hardy space $H^2(\mathbb{D})$, the Dirichlet space, the Bergman space, their counterparts on the ball, as well as the Drury--Arveson space $H^2_d$, which plays a key role in multivariable operator theory \cite{Arveson98,Drury78}.
+More generally, for each $a \in (0,\infty)$, the reproducing kernel Hilbert space $\mathcal{K}_a(\mathbb{B}_d)$ with kernel

 belongs to this class.
 The Drury--Arveson space is obtained at $a=1$, the Hardy space at $a=d$ and the Bergman space at $a=d+1$.
 Closely related are the spaces $\cH_s(\bB_d)$ with reproducing kernel